integritee-network/substraTEE/README.md

 ## Acknowledgements

-The development of substraTEE is financed by [web3 foundation](https://web3.foundation/)'s grant programme.
+The development of substraTEE is partly financed by [web3 foundation](https://web3.foundation/)'s grant programme.

 We also thank the teams at